 Jim Satterfield Middle School, with its 300 students, has been named Reward School for two consecutive years in 2018 and 2019.
 The school has outstanding math achievement results and annually ranks in the state’s top ten percent in grades 6-8 math achievement.
 The school also offers Art, Music, Keyboarding, and Advanced PE to enrich each student’s educational experience.

-Trousdale County Elementary School, a Title I school with its 550 students, was named a Reward School for the 2012-13 school year for academic progress by the State Department of Education as the school demonstrated some of the highest value-added scores in the state for grades 4 -5.
+Trousdale County Elementary School, a Title I school with 650 students, was named a Reward School in 2013 and 2019 while touting the highest growth results in the school district.
 One hundred percent of the school’s Title I funds are spent towards the development of early literacy skills for all students.
-The schools 3rd grade reading proficiency has increased from 37.5% in 2011 to 63.9% in 2013.
-In October, Governor Haslam personally visited the school to congratulate the students and teachers for their most recent achievement.
-The school also has an outstanding Afterschool Program that enriches the educational experience of approximately 100 students in grades K-6 each afternoon.
+The school’s 3rd grade reading proficiency has increased from 37.5% in 2011 to 53.2% in 2019.

-Clint A. Satterfield
+Dr. Clint A. Satterfield

 Director of Schools